zowe/docs-site/docs/getting-started/freqaskques.md

 <summary></summary>

 You can use Zowe Explorer either in [VSCode](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe) or in Theia.
-For more information about Zowe Explorer in Theia, see [Theia Readme](https://github.com/zowe/vscode-extension-for-zowe/blob/master/docs/README-Theia.md).
+For more information about Zowe Explorer in Theia, see [the Theia Readme](https://github.com/zowe/vscode-extension-for-zowe/blob/master/docs/README-Theia.md).

 </details>